-In Valve’s latest patch update to its Steam Client Beta it is now much easier to access “Virtual Reality Mode”.
-Also, added is support allowing the ability of switching between desktop mode, VR, and Big Picture.
-Prior to the update, accessing VR mode required users to manually modify the application command line option.
+In Valve’s latest patch update to its Steam Client Beta, it is now much easier to access “Virtual Reality Mode”.
+Also, added is support allowing the ability to switch between desktop mode, VR, and Big Picture.
+Prior to the update, accessing VR mode required users to manually modify the application command-line option.

 Below are the new “Virtual Reality Mode” features on Steam Client Beta:

 - Added “Virtual Reality mode” to the View menu and removed the –vr command line option.
 This will only appear if SteamVR is installed and if a supported HMD is detected.

 - Added support for switching from desktop mode to VR, then back to desktop and into Big Picture.

 - Added support for detecting when an HMD has been plugged in after Steam has started.

 It was previously rumored that Valve was preparing to release its own prototype virtual reality headset—however, Valve announced earlier this year that it would be supporting the Oculus Rift instead.